UK Financial Advice for US Expats

 Categories

 At the core of this issue is the unique tax situation that US citizens face.
 Unlike the vast majority of countries, the US taxes citizens on their worldwide income, regardless of where they live.
-This creates a complex web of considerations for UK financial advisers.

-1. Dual Tax Reporting: US expats need to file tax returns in both the UK and the US.
-This means any financial advice must consider the tax implications in both countries - a daunting task for advisers not well-versed in both US and UK tax legislation.
+This means that any financial advice must consider the tax implications in both countries, which is a daunting task for advisers who are not well-versed in both US and UK tax legislation.

 FATCA: The Regulatory Burden